lexnederbragt/carpentry-UiO-docs/intro.rst

 =========================

 `Carpentry@UiO
-<https://www.uio.no/english/for-employees/support/research/research-data/training/carpentry/>`_ is the UiO local relay of the international Carpentries organisation.
+<https://www.uio.no/english/for-employees/support/research/research-data/training/carpentry/>`_ is the UiO local relay of the international `Carpentries <https://carpentries.org>`_ organisation.

-We offers to PhD students, researchers and others at UiO, and beyond:
+We are a group of volunteers from the University of Oslo and beyond.
+With support from the University of Oslo Library, we offer to PhD students, researchers and others at UiO, and beyond:

-- foundational coding and data science skills workshops
+- foundational coding and data science skills workshops from `Software Carpentry <http://software-carpentry.org/lessons>`_ and `Data Carpentry <http://datacarpentry.org/lessons>`_
-- study Group events to dedicated to open and reproducible scienceshare knowledge, re-enforce learning or discuss new subjects for future workshops/lesson development
+- `Study Group events <https://uio-carpentry.github.io/studyGroup>`_ to dedicated to open and reproducible science, knowledge sharing, re-enforcing learning or discussing new subjects for future workshops/lesson development
-- educational development and networking opportunities with the possibility to become Certified Carpentry instructor and/or Carpentry Instructor Trainer
+- educational development and networking opportunities with the possibility to become Certified Carpentries instructor and/or Carpentries Instructor Trainer

+Our activity and community is open to any member of the UiO community including staff, faculty, and students, paid, and volunteer.
+We believe the Carpentries’ teaching methods are efficient and can speed up take up toward the adoption of Open Science at UiO.

+Check out the `Carpentry@UiO Charter <charter.rst>`_.

 Who are we?
 =============

-We believe the Carpentries’ teaching methods are efficient and can speed up take up toward the adoption of Open Science at UiO.

 Carpentry@UiO board (when elected)
 -----------------------------------